zkdingme/simple-storage-system/README.md

 ***
 #### Key Point:
 ***
-B+ Tree index, Two level Cache with LRU
+B+/B Tree index, Two level Cache with LRU
 ***
 I have already attached my presentation file(.pdf & .ppt), and these files are more detailed